 Where to Find the Tumby Bay Street Art

-You can also find copies of the map in various locations around town.
+You can also find copies of the map in various locations around town, I grabbed one at the caravan park kiosk last time I was there.
 Look out for it at the viewing location for the silo art too.

 Tumby Bay Street Art Gallery

-I’m not going to include all of the artworks, I have to leave a few for you to discover for yourself when you visit, but here’s a taste of what you can expect in Tumby Bay.
+I’m not going to include all of the artworks, I have to leave a few for you to discover for yourself when you visit, but here’s a taste of what you can expect in Tumby Bay, SA.